UCSD-ECEMAE-148/148-winter-2025-final-project-team-7/README.md

 <hr>

 ## Accomplishments
-* Sparkfun
+* Sparkfun Artemis OpenLog IMU Integration
-  * It enables the robot to map an unknown environment and to locate its position.
+  * Complete OOP abstraction of Sparkfun IMU into existing framework for simple utilization in Jetson Nano
-  * Seeed IMU setup for better localization (Extended Kalman Filter).
+  * Smoothen Gyroscope data using Kalman Filter
-* Obstacle Avoidance
+  * Linearize accelerometer to Earth's frame
-  * Utilize its depth sensing capabilities to generate a point cloud representation of the environment.
-(Rviz2 and Foxglove Studio)
+  * Magnetometer calibration compatability
-  * Simple obstacle detection algorithm
+* Fused GPS + IMU sensors using Extended Kalman Filter to update and rpedict more reliable position (still have to test and prove it works)

 <hr>

 ## Challenges
 * Establishing I2C communication between the BNO085 IMU and the Jetson Nano was difficult due to permission conflicts and dependency issues, requiring extensive troubleshooting.
 * Integrating the IMU with the DonkeyCar Framework proved challenging because the existing codebase was fragmented.
 We struggled to determine the correct approach for adding a new component to log data and utilize it in real-time processing within the framework.
-* We aimed to fuse GPS data with the IMU to improve path accuracy, but implementing sensor fusion was complex due to synchronization issues and the need for an effective filtering method, such as a Kalman filter or complementary filtering.
+* We aimed to fuse GPS data with the IMU to improve path accuracy, but implementing sensor fusion was complex due to synchronization issues and the need for an effective filtering method, such as a Extended Kalman filter or complementary filtering.
 <hr>

 ## Final Project Videos